Italian electoral law of 2017: Porcellum (2005–2015)

 The previous electoral law had a series of thresholds to encourage parties to form coalitions.
-It replaced an Additional Member electoral system which had been introduced in the 1990s.
+It replaced the scorporo electoral system which had been introduced in the 1990s.
 The attempt to change the law with the referendum failed and was the Constitutional Court, the judgment no. 1 of 2014, to eliminate various unconstitutional elements that were part of the law.

 The block voting system is nationwide-based for the House, and regional-based for the Senate.
 Italy is divided into a certain number of districts for the Chamber of Deputies, whereas each Region elects its senators.
 Each district is assigned a number of seats proportionate to its total of the population of Italy.
 The winning coalition receives at least 55% of the seats on national level in the House, and on regional level in the Senate, while the remaining seats are proportionally divided between minority parties.
 For the House, seats won by each party are then allocated at district level to decide the elected candidates.
 Candidates on the lists are ranked in order of priority, so if a party wins for example ten seats, the first ten candidates on its list receive seats in parliament.

 The law officially recognized coalitions of parties: to be part of a coalition, a party must sign its official program and indicate its support for the coalition's candidate to the prime-ministership.